 To wrap it up

-With 6 reasons to escape to the Mudgee wineries, you can be sure to have a lovely experience, for a long weekend, passing through, or for a longer holiday.
+You can be sure to have a lovely experience in Mudgee, for a long weekend, passing through, or for a longer holiday.
 You will love its combination of good food, good wine, and good spirit.
 You’ll want to go back, I promise!
-And don’t forget to stop at Katoomba on the way back!
+And don’t forget to stop at Katoomba on the way back from Mudgee to Sydney!

-And if you are looking for other weekend ideas in NSW, here are my recommendations:
+And if you are looking for other weekend ideas in NSW, I recommend spending time in the Blue Mountains or even camping at The Basin, in Sydney’s north.

 Have you been to Mudgee?
 Do you have any experiences to share?